Cobiro/wiremock-phpunit/README.md

 We suggest using this extension for most convenient usage:

-#### Cobiro\DevTools\Tests\Utils\WireMock\WireMockExtension
+#### WireMock\Phpunit\WireMockExtension

 This extension doesn't provide verification after each test.
-To verify interactions your test case need to extend `Cobiro\DevTools\Tests\Utils\WireMock\WireMockTestCase` or you need to use `Cobiro\DevTools\Tests\Utils\WireMock\WireMockVerificationTrait`.
+To verify interactions your test case need to extend `WireMock\Phpunit\WireMockTestCase` or you need to use `WireMock\Phpunit\WireMockVerificationTrait`.
 Both solutions are triggering verification on teardown.
 Using this extension gives you nice response of failed tests.
 Also it doesn't stop on first failed verification.

-#### Cobiro\DevTools\Tests\Utils\WireMock\WireMockVerificationExtension
+#### WireMock\Phpunit\WireMockVerificationExtension

 This extension triggers verification automatically after each test, but it comes with caveat that it fails after first failed interaction, so we are not recommending this way.
 But with this you don't need to extend our test case or add a new trait to existing test cases.

 #### Mocking requests

-To mock requests you need to use `Cobiro\DevTools\Tests\Utils\WireMock\WireMockTrait::wireMock()`.
+To mock requests you need to use `WireMock\Phpunit\WireMockTrait::wireMock()`.
 We recommend creating your own traits with your own methods.
 This is one of examples:

 ```php
 trait RequestTrait